SeanHRN/krita-renpy-scripter/manual.md

 ![HRN vs Halo-Halo](./images/example_hrn_2.png)
 It doesn't have the fog because I handle scrolling graphics separately, but all the other components are properly displayed!

- - For the first version of the image, each component's PNG was manually cropped to reduce empty space and then<br> given approximated `pos (x, y)` locations.
-For the remade version, I first ran Krita Batch Exporter to get the PNGs<br> with automatic and precise trimming so that the PNGs would work with the coordinates printed by<br> Generate Ren'Py Scripting.
-That's why there may be slight differences.
+ - For the first version of the image, each component's PNG was manually cropped to reduce empty space and then given \ approximated `pos (x, y)` locations.
+For the remade version, I first ran Krita Batch Exporter to get the PNGs with \ automatic and precise trimming so that the PNGs would work with the coordinates printed by Generate Ren'Py Scripting. \ That's why there may be slight differences.
- -  37.6249% would be significantly more accurate than 38%, but Krita Batch Exporter doesn't allow non-integer<br> values for percentage.
-Note: This issue with the Batch Exporter should be fixed soon.
+ -  37.6249% would be significantly more accurate than 38%, but Krita Batch Exporter didn't allow \
+non-integer scale values at the time I made this example.
  - rpblock.txt does start with the empty line, but I don't know how to get that to work in Markdown yet.
  - This example was made using version 1.0 of the program, which is why the menu is different in the picture.